 Any good running shoe will be able to handle some of the most common surfaces that runners encounter.
 The Skechers GORun is a solid training shoe that is versatile to handle most types of terrain.
 But keep in mind that this is not a designated trail running shoe.
 If you’re looking for that, there are some great options out there.
 This shoe is designed to be a lightweight speed work trainer and racing shoe.
 It will perform best on the track, asphalt, or sidewalk.
 Sure, you can do the occasional trail run with these shoes but note that durability will become a major concern if these are regularly taken out on rugged trails.
 These shoes are designed for more gentle terrain, and to get the most life out of them it’d be wise to stick with them for a majority of runs.

-Skechers has always provided a great value with their shoes.
+Skechers have always provided a great value with their shoes.
 Discounts and deals can usually be found on Skechers products and the GORun 400 is no exception.
 Runners on a budget will be pleasantly surprised with how much they get with these shoes without breaking the bank.
 The GORun 400 is easily perched in the mid-range value portion of the running shoe market and can easily be found for less than $100 in most instances.
 For the amount of technology found in these shoes, that is a tremendous deal.

 The traction used on the bottom of the outsole of these shoes is Skechers GOImplulse technology.
 There are raised lugs that help grip and connect with the terrain that you’re running over.
 The pattern of the lugs should do a good job of keeping mud and dirt from sticking to the bottom of the shoe.
-Slippery surfaces shouldn’t be a problem for these shoes.
+Slippery surfaces shouldn’t be a problem of these shoes.
 The only issue again is the possible durability of the outsole lugs.
 The depth of the lugs will likely wear down significantly with prolonged use on rough terrain.
 Once again it is advised to treat these shoes gently and stick to a majority of your runs on paved surfaces rather than rugged trails.

 Fortunately, Skechers was able to keep this shoe very flexible despite its ample cushioning.
 The flexibility comes from the 5th Generation midsole technology.
 It’s able to provide supportive cushioning while still flexing and bending to accommodate the subtleties of the foot.
 No one is going to confuse this shoe with one of the more flexible minimal shoe offerings on the market, but it does give when you flex it in your hands.
 The shape of the shoe is designed to promote a more efficient midfoot strike.
 This flexibility comes in handy when trying to improve your running form while avoiding injuries caused by inflexible soles.